jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 ## Step 4: GitHub Action for Weekly Updates

-The current setup will update your Google Analytics code on each deploy — which works fine as long as you’re actively updating your site.
+The current setup will update your Google Analytics code on each deploy — which works fine as long as you're actively updating your site.

-The problem is, most of us don’t push changes every day (or even every week).
+The problem is, most of us don't push changes every day (or even every week).
-That means your `gtag.js` could go stale if Google makes updates and you haven’t deployed recently.
+That means your `gtag.js` could go stale if Google makes updates and you haven't deployed recently.

 To solve this, we schedule a GitHub Action that **triggers a Netlify deploy once a week** — even if nothing has changed in your repo.
 This guarantees your proxied GA script is always up to date.